MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-5.md

 (2) *Exceptions.* A financial account does not include an account described in this paragraph (b)(2).

-(i) *Certain savings accounts* - (A) *Retirement and pension accounts.* A retirement or pension account that satisfies the following conditions under the laws of the jurisdiction where the account is maintained:
+(i) *Certain savings accounts*—(A) *Retirement and pension accounts.* A retirement or pension account that satisfies the following conditions under the laws of the jurisdiction where the account is maintained:

 (*1*) The account is subject to regulation as a personal retirement account or is part of a registered or regulated retirement or pension plan for the provision of retirement or pension benefits (including disability or death benefits);